coxmediagroup/Tic-Tac-Toe/README.md

  * `tictactoe_server.py` - the actual backend server.
 Subclasses `DynamicContentRequestHandler`
    from `server.py` and provides the sole backend endpoint: `evalBoard`

-   *Note: Modify this file to change port to something other than 9000.*

  * `tictactoe_ai.py` - houses the actual AI and imported by `tictactoe_server.py`
    1. determines if the game is over and if so who won (or if a draw), and